cloudmaven/documentation/pages/aws/aws_cost_notification_system.md

 import datetime
 import urllib

-# search tag 'kilroy mod': The following diagnostic should reflect your idea of a label for this lambda function
-# Look in the Monitoring tab to find the log where this and other print messages appear
-print('kilroy cost burn lambda starting')
+print('my AWS cost notify lambda function is starting')

+accountnumber = os.environ['accountnumber']

 ### choose which file(s) to parse
 '''
-    Pick up the most recently updated file kilroy there is some broken logic here: Which files based on day of month and time-ago range should be fixed to reflect an arbitrary time range
+    Pick up the most recently updated file cassandra says there is some broken logic here: Which files based on day of month and time-ago range should be fixed to reflect an arbitrary time range
 '''
 def FilePicker(contents_list):